||Virgin Charred Oak|

 |Distiller||Hiram Walker (Windsor, Ontario)|

 Here we have a rarity - a cask strength, 100% Canadian Rye whisky, well matured and released by a major producer.
-The only other bottle I can think of which fits into this category is Whistlepig's Boss Hog, an independent bottling from Alberta Distillers (though I must note that there are some notable young cask strength ryes from micro distilleries like Stalk & Barrel).
+The only other bottle I can think of which fits into this category (so far) is Whistlepig's Boss Hog, an independent bottling from Alberta Distillers (though I must note that there are some notable young cask strength ryes from micro distilleries like Stalk & Barrel).
 Basically, it is the connoisseur's dream - this juice.
-However, unsuprisingly, you can't buy this stuff.
-The interesting part is that they have handed it out like candy at whisky festivals, which makes me wonder/hope that they are trying to make this a cult whisky in anticipation of its release.
 Given the splendor of the standard Lot no. 40, you'd expect this to do some good work too.
+Originally single casks of this were handed around at whisky festivals, but now we have an annual release - beginning at a very commendable 12 years of age.
+The golden age of Canadian whisky is here!

 - Batch: 05 05100 (55.8%)